#1 Ranked Children’s Hospital by U.S. News & World Report

 Learn more about our ranking as the top pediatric hospital here.

-Capillaries are the smallest blood vessels in the body and researchers believe that these malformations occur while your child is still in the womb.
-A capillary malformation means that your child’s capillaries expand, which allows a greater amount of blood to flow through them—this is what causes the staining of the skin.
+Researchers believe that these malformations occur while your child is still in the womb.
+For reasons that aren't clear, the capillaries— the smallest blood vessels in the body—expand, allowing a greater-than-normal amount of blood to flow through them, staining the skin.

 No known food, medication or activity a mother did during pregnancy can cause her child to have a capillary malformation.